 Island airports - international flights

 On the 1st of July, the country will allow international flights to Greek islands and other airports across Greece.
-Additional restrictions, measures, and screening methods are expected to be announced that will have effect from this date onwards.

-Tip: The use of a face mask is obligatory to all airports in Greece, during your stay at the airport, boarding, disembarkation as well as during the flight.
+The use of a face mask is obligatory to all airports in Greece, during your stay at the airport, boarding, disembarkation as well as during the flight.
 Other instructions for passengers include the use of hand sanitizer, frequent and thorough handwashing, keeping distances, prefer contactless transactions wherever possible, and avoiding the use of lifts.

 Ferry travel in Greece